What are the minimum qualifications for applicants?

-In addition, each participant must earn 16 experiential credits outside of class time in order to graduate from the program.
-Experiential opportunities are assigned a credit value based on the time investment to complete the activity.
+In addition, each participant must attend 7 experientials outside of class time in order to graduate from the program.
+Experiential opportunities give participants a deeper understanding of nonprofits and businesses and how they affect the community as a whole.

 Also, each class must reach consensus and come together as a whole to complete a community service project; 100 percent class participation is required.
 If you do not meet the experiential and class project requirements you will not graduate from the program.